madizTitle2.gif (6674 bytes)

 • MADIZ, a large meter steel yacht built in 1902 at Ailsa Shipyards, on the river Clyde, at Troon, Scotland.
 She is the oldest steel or iron vessel to be classed by Lloyds Register.

-• During 2003-2006, MADIZ underwent a major refit, out of which 17 months in Drydock, and was re-classed under Lloyds Register to her original Class of +100A1, making her the only ship to ever do so.
+• During 2004-2007 Madiz underwent a major refit and was re-classed under Lloyds Register to her original Class of +100A1, making her the only ship to ever do so.

 • Madiz was designed by G. L. Watson, the pioneering yacht designer, who created the first design office exclusively for yachts and who designed some of the most successful Americas Cup yachts.
 It is the last surviving ship to have been designed by him personally.